Animal Therapy for the Mind, Body & Soul

 We’ve all felt the emotional effects of having a beloved pet in our lives - from your dog waiting for you at the door when you get home, to your bird who wakes you up every morning with a friendly chirp, animals just have a way of making us feel better.

-For today’s Self-Care Sunday, we are going to dive into the wonderful world of pets and how spending more time with them can immediately shift our moods and significantly improve our health.
+We are going to dive into the wonderful world of pets and how spending more time with them can immediately shift our moods and significantly improve our health.

 The Physical Benefits of Therapy Animals